Skarlso/doki/README.md

    ```

 1. The `Create release` action should run.
 Verify that:
-1. The release has been created in Github
+1. The release has been created in GitHub
    1. With the correct assets
    1. With the correct release notes
 1. The image has been pushed to docker